Safety and security

 For more information and advice, see our Piracy and armed robbery at sea page.

 Most of the inner island resorts are accessible by ferry.
-You should pay attention to safety briefings and make sure life jackets are provided, especially on smaller excursion boats.
+You should pay attention to safety briefings when taking any boat trips and make sure life jackets are provided, especially on smaller excursion boats.